HarukaMa/aleo-testnet2-pool/new_prover.md

 Accept default options by pressing <kbd>Enter</kbd> or customize if you need to.

-Log out and log in again to finish the installation, or follow the instructions by rustup.
+**Log out and log in again to finish the installation**, or follow the instructions by rustup.

 ### 2. Install dependencies